What's New Explore the new updates and features of BoldDesk in our May release. Learn more

 Tips to help you deal with upset customers

-To keep your consumers happy, you must first be aware of potential sources of annoyance and irritation.
 Below are some typical causes of irritation for clients:

-• Negative or poor experiences.
+• Negative or poor experiences

-• Untimely responses or being put on hold.
+• Untimely responses or being put on hold

-• Poor-quality products or defects.
+• Poor-quality products or defects

-• Issues with bugs and technology.
+• Issues with bugs and technology

-• Unexceptional client service.
+• Unexceptional client service

-• Inaccessibility of a service.
+• Inaccessibility of a service

-• Poor communication.
+• Poor communication

-• Limited payment options.
+• Limited payment options

-• Slow delivery.
+• Slow delivery

-• Customers’ opinions and recommendations being ignored.
+• Customers’ opinions and recommendations are being ignored

 Any of the above issues can frustrate and upset customers.
 They can even be a major cause for customers to leave your business.
-Therefore, you need to eradicate these issues to maintain your customers and win new ones.

-Tips to deal with unhappy customers
+How to deal with unhappy customers

 1. Recognize the cause of customers’ unhappiness